-Chamber State or Territory/ Electorate Maximum Allowance Per Annum
+Chamber State or Territory/ Electorate Yeary Limit

 Senators Northern Territory \$65,760

 Queensland or Western Australia \$26,490

 New South Wales, Victoria, South Australia or Tasmania \$14,860

 Members 300,000 km 2 or more \$120,000

-100,000 to 299,999 km 2 \$38,190
+100,000 to 299,999 km2 \$38,190

-25,000 to 99,999 km 2 \$21,160
+25,000 to 99,999 km2 \$21,160

 10,000 to 24,999 km 2 \$10,420

-7.3 Senators or members entitled by this Determination to the cost of charter transport within and for the service of their electorate, State or Territory shall be entitled to engage or dismiss the charter transport at a place outside their electorate, State or Territory provided that the purpose of the charter is for the service of the electorate within the electorate.
+- 7.3 Senators or members eligible for transport expenses within and for the service of their electorate, State or Territory may engage or dismiss the transport at a place outside their electorate, State or Territory provided that the purpose of the transport is for the service of the electorate within the electorate. - 7.4 A senator or member may carry forward from one year to the next year up to 20 per cent of the yearly limit, if unused. - 7.5 A senator or member may be accompanied by: - (a) his or her spouse; and/or - (b) a member or members of his or her staff; and/or - (c) a senator or member, or senators or members; and/or - (d) his or her dependent child or children. - 7.6 Where a person accompanies a senator or member in accordance with clause 7.5, he or she may travel unaccompanied on positioning and re-positioning legs where this does not incur any additional cost. - 7.7 In addition to clause 7.5, a senator or member may be accompanied by another person or other persons provided cost recovery for the fare equivalent is obtained from any other passengers (or their employing organisation). - 7.8 Where a senator or member is accompanied by another person or other persons in accordance with clause 7.7, cost recovery for the fare equivalent will not be required where the senator or member certifies that the passenger's travel was: - (a) relevant to the purposes of the travel, or - (b) for compassionate reasons, or

-- 7.4 A senator or member may carry forward from one year to the next year up to 20 per cent of charter allowance for the first year, if unused. - 7.5 A senator or member entitled by this Determination to the cost of charter transport within and for the service of his or her electorate may be accompanied by: - (a) his or her spouse; and/or - (b) a member or members of his or her staff; and/or - (c) a senator or member, or senators or members. - 7.6 Where a person accompanies a senator or member in accordance with clause 7.5, he or she may travel unaccompanied on charter positioning and re-positioning legs where this does not incur any additional cost. - 7.7 In addition to clause 7.5, a senator or member may be accompanied by another person or other persons provided that a more expensive charter aircraft/vehicle would not be required. - 7.8 Where a senator or member is accompanied by another person or other persons in accordance with clause 7.7, cost recovery for the fare equivalent will be obtained from any other passengers (or their employing organisation). - 7.9 Where a senator or member is accompanied by another person or other persons in accordance with clause 7.7, cost recovery for the fare equivalent in accordance with clause 7.8 will not be required where he or she certifies that the passenger's travel was: - (a) relevant to the purposes of the travel, or - (b) for compassionate reasons, or - (c) for public interest reasons, and/or - (d) to enable a senator or member to be accompanied by a dependent child or dependent children under 25. - 7.10 Subject to clause 7.11, if in the previous year, a senator or member received a supplement under Regulation 3EA of the Parliamentary Entitlements Regulations 1997, the amount in clause 7.2 of this Determination is reduced by the amount of the supplement used for charter transport. - 7.11 If the Minister has approved, under subregulation 3EA (7A) of the Parliamentary Entitlements Regulations 1997, the expenditure, in the 2011-2012 financial year, of a supplement for the 2010-2011 financial year, the amount in clause 7.2 of this Determination is reduced in the 2012-2013 financial year by the amount of the supplement spent by the senator or member on charter transport in the 2010-2011 and 2011-2012 financial years.
+- (c) for public interest reasons. - 7.9 If in the previous year, a senator or member received a supplement under Regulation 3EA of the Parliamentary Entitlements Regulations 1997, the amount in clause 7.2 of this Determination is reduced by the amount of the supplement used for charter transport. - 7.10 However, the Special Minister of State may, having regard to the particular circumstances of the senator or member, waive the requirement in clause 7.9 in relation to the senator or member.